-I will never forget one afternoon shortly before Christmas when Allan and I had probably been shopping in midtown Manhattan and were trying to make our way back on one of the wide uptown-going avenues to our usual route back to Westchester via West Side Highway along Hudson River.
+I will never forget one afternoon shortly before Christmas when Allyn and I had probably been shopping in midtown Manhattan and were trying to make our way back on one of the wide uptown-going avenues to our usual route back to Westchester via West Side Highway along Hudson River.
 We were totally locked into an ocean of cars, yellow cabs and private cars.
 It seemed as if we were never going to get a chance to move anywhere at all.
-Finally Allan, I don’t know how, managed to turn off the avenue, by a miracle, and we did ultimately get over to the West Side and the Hudson.
+Finally Allyn, I don’t know how, managed to turn off the avenue, by a miracle, and we did ultimately get over to the West Side and the Hudson.

 This was very reminiscent of getting stuck on West Side Highway after having been out on town with millions of other people.
-You stopped and moved and stopped and moved and once in a while Allan said Hey, we’re in second.
+You stopped and moved and stopped and moved and once in a while Allyn said Hey, we’re in second.
 Yes, we had a stick-shift car.
 We may have been the only ones!
 Getting back home after a show was always an exercise in patience.

 Greenwich Village south of Washington Square surrounded by New York University was long ago the homes of bohemian people, artists, writers and other intellectuals, young and old.
 And maybe it still is, at higher rents for sure.
 In Washington Square you will always see mostly old men play chess or checkers.
 Young men in my days played with Frisbees and once in a while there would be a gathering of saffron-robed Hare Krishna cultists.
 Once in India, Tamil Nadu, we had a wonderful guide, Raja, who liked to sing and dance.
 He was absolutely exceptional.
 Once, since he liked to sing, I sang a bit of the song I heard in those days “Hare Krishna, Hare Krishna, Hare Krishna, Hare hare…” Raja gave me a big smile and complimented me on my singing, which is really very modest.
 But it sounded like the kind of songs he would sing himself, so he was appreciative.

 East Village right next-door, is the home of famous and numerous nightclubs.
-I once had the misfortune of going to a most horrible nightclub in the East Village with Allan and a very good friend of mine, Göran, a graphics artist from Stockholm.
+I once had the misfortune of going to a most horrible nightclub in the East Village with Allyn and a very good friend of mine, Göran, a graphics artist from Stockholm.
 He was in NYC for an exhibit of his own down in Greenwich Village, but the funniest thing is how we met at an exhibit called ‘Live in Wood’ (‘Leva I trä’), an exhibition of Swedish wood art, mostly for practical purposes.
 It was organized by the Smithsonian Institution.
 My uncle Gösta was one of the three exhibited artists, so these two Swedes of different generations happened to be in NYC at the same time.
-Allan and I were moving around the ‘Live in Wood’ exhibit when I suddenly saw a red-haired and bearded man who looked distinctly familiar bent over a small wooden work of art.
+Allyn and I were moving around the ‘Live in Wood’ exhibit when I suddenly saw a red-haired and bearded man who looked distinctly familiar bent over a small wooden work of art.
 I could hardly believe my eyes and I just said ‘Göran’!
 He stood up and it was indeed he.
 He said ‘Siv’ and we were both equally dumbfounded.
 I doubt if he even knew I had moved to New York.